 “Game industry doesn’t take audio seriously enough.”

 Every video game we remember fondly and those that never get old have a common element- good plot and graphics enhanced by apt sound effects.
-One cannot deny that a holistic approach to quality game development services must value sound design as much as any other component of the video game design process.
+One cannot deny that a holistic approach to quality game development Company must value sound design as much as any other component of the video game design process.

 When you consider the contribution that sound design has towards the best games of all time, one cannot deny the importance of sound design in games.